 Garanti Pension and Life, founded in 1992 in Istanbul, offers life insurance policies and private pensions.
 The company utilizes its expertise in bancassurance (i.e., the relationship between an insurer and a bank pursuant to which the insurer uses the bank's sales channels in order to sell the insurer's insurance and pension products) to offer its insurance and pension products to the Bank's customers.
-The company has more than 529,000 pension participants with 20.0% market share as of December 31, 2011 according to the Pension Monitoring Center (Emeklilik Gözetim Merkezi).
-Garanti Pension and Life was one of the sector's most active pension companies, managing a portfolio of TL 2.34 billion, holding a 16.4% market share in pension funds as of December 31, 2011 according to the Pension Monitoring Center (Emeklilik Gözetim Merkezi).
-In connection with its pensions business, the company earns fees and commissions in large part based upon the amount of funds under management.
+The company has more than 617,911 pension participants with 19.5% market share as of December 31, 2012 according to the Pension Monitoring Center (Emeklilik Gözetim Merkezi).
+Garanti Pension and Life was one of the sector's most active pension companies, managing a portfolio of TL 3.4 billion, holding a 16.2% market share in pension funds as of December 31, 2012 according to the Pension Monitoring Center (Emeklilik Gözetim Merkezi).
+In connection with its pensions business, the company earns income from fund management and administrative and entrance fees.

-In the life insurance business, as of December 31, 2011 the company had 3.01 million insurance policies outstanding, on which it generated TL 240,485 thousand in written premiums in 2011 (TL 234,159 thousand in 2010).
-Garanti Pension and Life increased its direct premium production by 2.7% in 2011 as compared to 2010 (the increase in 2010 over 2009 was 29.3%) and, on the basis of insurance industry figures published by the Turkey Insurance and Reinsurance Company Association (Türkiye Sigorta ve Reasürans Şirketleri Birliği), decreased its market share in life insurance from 10.9% in 2010 to 9.12% in 2011.
-Garanti Pension and Life is the Turkish market leader in unemployment insurance products and ranks second in risk life, generating a significant portion of its premiums through alternative distribution channels.
+In the life insurance business, as of December 31, 2012 the company had 2.6 million insurance policies outstanding, on which it generated TL 263 million in written premiums in 2012 (TL 240 million in 2011).
+Garanti Pension and Life increased its direct premium production by 9.3% in 2012 as compared to 2011 (the increase in 2011 over 2010 was 2.7%) and, on the basis of insurance industry figures published by the Turkey Insurance and Reinsurance Company Association (Türkiye Sigorta ve Reasürans Şirketleri Birliği), increased its market share in life insurance from 9.1% in 2011 to 10.0% in 2012.
+Garanti Pension and Life ranks second in risk life, generating a significant portion of its premiums through alternative distribution channels.